 Which Way Does the Grain Run on a Sirloin Steak?

 One portion of the grain on a sirloin steak will run in one direction, but in another part, the grain will subtly shift.
-Gently pulling at the fibers of the muscle will help identify the grain's direction.
+Gently pulling at the muscle fibers will help identify the grain's direction.

 Cutting Against the Grain Is Important